 Any further significant improvements to the capacity of hard disk drives demands some major changes to the currently employed techniques, as they are reaching their limitations imposed by the laws of physics.
-Of the new technologies being explored, Shingled Magnetic Recording (SMR) promises an areal density increase of about 2.3x [13], and is particularly appealing as it requires minimal physical changes to the manufacturing process.
-A disk employing SMR technology, a Shingled Write Disk (SWD), shingles (layers) newly written tracks on top of preceding tracks, and hence new writes destroy old data on any such previously written shingles that are overwritten.
+Of the new technologies being explored, Shingled Magnetic Recording (SMR) promises an areal density increase of about 2.3x [2], and is particularly appealing as it requires minimal physical changes to the manufacturing process.

+A disk employing SMR technology, a Shingled Write Disk (SWD), shingles (layers) newly written tracks on top of preceding tracks, and hence new writes destroy old data on any such previously written shingles that are overwritten (typically, 4-8 tracks are overwritten by a shingled write).
 This forces the SWD to be a largely sequential write device, but it remains an unrestricted random access device when dealing with read operations.
 Without careful management of the data layout on disk, random writes are destructive and so simple in-place block updates are no longer possible.
-Although it is possible to treat a SWD like a virtual tape (albeit with better random read performance), exploring its potential to replace Hard Disk Drives in their traditional roles is essential and is the topic of ongoing research.
-To enable such efforts, we therefore present a novel shingled write disk emulator that captures the key functional characteristics of such devices, while offering the flexibility to easily adjust drive design parameters.
+Although it is possible to treat a SWD like a virtual tape (albeit with better random read performance), exploring its potential to replace hard disk drives in their traditional roles is essential and is the topic of ongoing research.
+To enable such efforts, this work presents a novel shingled write disk emulator that captures the key functional characteristics of such devices, while offering the flexibility to easily adjust drive design parameters.

-Recent research [1], [4], [5] has explored the design issues in a shingled write disk system and proposed solutions ranging from data layout management to system software changes.
+Recent research [3, 4, 5, 6] has explored the design issues in a shingled write disk system and proposed solutions ranging from data layout management to system software changes.
 But further development and assessment of the proposed solutions are hindered by both the limited availability of prototype devices, and the relative difficulty of physically adjusting prototype device parameters.
-In this work, we aim to solve this problem by emulating SWDs atop existing hard disk drives.
+This work aims to solve this problem by emulating SWDs atop existing hard disk drives.

-Hard disk drive manufactures are already producing shingled write drive prototypes, but the technology is not yet ready to enter production, and prototypes are not readily available for the broader research community.
+Hard disk drive manufacturers are already producing shingled write drive prototypes, but the technology is not yet ready to enter production, and prototypes are not readily available for the broader research community.
 Even when the prototypes are ready to be distributed to researchers, it is not easy to alter the disk parameters and reconfigure new prototypes as desired without continually resorting to the manufacturer.
-But with our emulator, altering drive parameters is very simple, which is highly desirable for both researchers and disk manufacturers.
-Shingled Disks might not replace traditional hard disks for applications demanding good random write performance (like databases), but with appropriate remapping and firmware, they may be highly suitable for the wide array of applications that demand increased capacity at ever lower costs (e.g., archival systems, data logging, referential databases and data warehouses).
-We believe the introduction of SWDs will motivate research resulting in new hybrid storage architectures, and that offering a SWD emulator would be of great benefit to such research efforts.
+But altering drive parameters is very simple with the emulator, allowing easier exploration of the solution space, which is highly desirable for both researchers and disk manufacturers.

+Shingled Write Disks might not replace traditional hard disks for applications demanding good random write performance (like databases), but with appropriate remapping and firmware, they may be highly suitable for the wide array of applications that demand increased capacity at ever lower costs (e.g., archival systems, data logging, referential databases and data warehouses).
+The introduction of SWDs will motivate research resulting in new hybrid storage architectures, and offering a SWD emulator would be of great benefit to such research efforts.

-The basic approach behind our emulator is to mimic the effect of individual writes on multiple tracks, maintaining information about the affected tracks and using this information when responding to subsequent read operations.
-Producing realistic behavior from the drive requires some prior knowledge about the underlying disk's physical geometry.
-This is specifically to tell us to which track a write is destined, and thereby to determine the subsequent tracks and sectors affected by that operation.
-We make use of the state of the art in disk performance profiling to shed light on hard disk drive internals and this information is used to configure our emulator for a specific disk.
+The basic approach behind the emulator is to mimic the effect of individual writes on multiple tracks, maintaining information about the affected tracks and using this information when responding to subsequent read operations.
+Producing realistic behavior from the drive requires some prior knowledge about the underlying disk's physical geometry, to tell us to which track a write is destined, and thereby to determine the subsequent tracks and sectors affected by that operation.
+The emulator makes use of the state of the art in disk performance profiling to shed light on hard disk drive internals and uses this information to configure the emulator for a specific disk.